When it comes to wine appreciation, exploring the basics is always a great starting point. Take Sauvignon Blanc and Pinot Grigio.

 The wine’s clean and crisp finish is achieved through fermentation in stainless steel tanks, preserving its natural freshness and fruitiness.

 Fun Wine Fact: Pinot Grigio is a genetic mutation of Pinot Noir, a red grape.
-Learn more about this fascinating grape in our post on Pinot Grigio.
+Get all the details in the Pinot Grigio wine guide.

 Today, Pinot Grigio’s approachable and easy-going nature has made it a beloved choice among white wine enthusiasts.

 - Collio, Italy